adammatthes/swiss_converter/README.md

 Click `Delete a Conversion` to generate the menu for removing a custom conversion.
 It will remove the conversion in both directions.

+### Update Currency Conversion Rates

+While `Currency` is selected as the category, a button `Update Currencies` will appear.
+Clicking it will send GET requests to [exchange rates](https://www.exchange-rates.org).
+A paragraph will appear indicating success.

 ### Metrics

 Click `Conversion Metrics` to generate a table that shows counts of conversions performed.